KiandaBPM/docs/content/docs/platform/administration/subscription.md

 ### Company details

-On this page you can make the following changes:
+in this section you can make the following changes:

 - **Company Name** - add in your company name.
 - **Business identity** - the business identity for your company workspace is automatically added in.